AI in the enterprise

 A guide to fairness, accountability, and responsibility

 AI bias can perpetuate and amplify stereotypes, skew decision-making, and even result in unfair practices.
-For businesses, it’s a serious issue that goes beyond ethics to affect the very essence of decision-making, threatening reputations and posing potential legal risks.
+For businesses, it’s a serious issue that goes beyond ethics to affect decision-making, threatening reputations and posing potential legal risks.

-Here’s a little test to illustrate just how biased AI can be.
+Here’s a little test to show just how biased AI can be.

-Answer: there’s no woman or person of color in sight.
+Answer — there’s no women or people of color in sight.

-What about in these images of nurses?
+What about these images of nurses?
 Notice any men?

 And what about here?
 How many women can you count among these scientists?

 Zero.
 Zip.
 Zilch.
 Nada.
-This in spite of the fact that 43.1% of all scientists are women.
+Despite the fact that 44% of all scientists are women.

-It’s a sobering reality that must be faced as businesses increasingly adopt AI into their operations.
+It’s a sobering reality that enterprises must face as they increasingly adopt AI into their operations.

 Let’s confront this shadowy aspect of AI together.
 We’ll also provide guidelines for mitigating AI bias, ensuring that as your business ventures further into the realm of AI, you do so with fairness, accountability, and responsibility at the forefront.

-• AI bias is when AI algorithms, models, and datasets are created with built-in assumptions that lead to unfair or inaccurate results.
+- AI bias happens when developers create AI algorithms, models, and datasets with built-in assumptions that lead to unfair or inaccurate results.

-• Developers, data scientists, and business leaders carry a significant role in ensuring AI operates equitably and justly.
+- Developers, data scientists, and business leaders play a significant role in ensuring AI operates equitably and justly.

 What is AI bias?

-AI bias is when AI algorithms, models, and datasets are created with built-in assumptions that lead to unfair or inaccurate results.
+AI bias occurs when AI algorithms, models, and datasets have built-in assumptions that lead to unfair or inaccurate results.
 This bias can come from how data is collected, coding errors, or even the influence of a particular team or individual.

-Alarmingly, about 65% of executives believe that data bias exists in their organizations.
 The consequences of this oversight are far-reaching, potentially leading to skewed decision-making, discriminatory practices, damaged reputations, and even legal consequences.
-Case in point: A lawsuit was recently filed against Workday Inc., alleging that the company’s artificial intelligence systems and screening tools are biased against Black, disabled, and older applicants.
+Case in point: A lawsuit was recently filed against State Farm insurance, alleging that the company’s artificial intelligence systems are biased against Black homeowners.

 The most common types of AI bias

 AI biases often show up as unfair or incorrect portrayals of people based on race or gender.
-They often mirror old prejudices and accepted societal beliefs.
+They often mirror prejudices and old human biases.

-By identifying the presence of these different types of AI bias, whether they lurk in the corners of your datasets or subtly shape the algorithms’ decision-making processes, you can make important strides toward creating AI applications that are more equitable and fair.
+By recognizing the different types of AI bias — whether they lurk in the corners of your datasets or subtly shape the algorithms’ decision-making processes — you can make important strides toward creating AI applications that are more equitable and fair.

-This occurs when the training data used for an AI system reflects historical prejudices, societal norms, or long-standing inequities.
+This occurs when the training data used for an AI system reflects historical prejudices, deeply ingrained societal norms, or long-standing inequities.

 Example: